-SCRIPTURE: Proverbs 22:6 (NRSVUE) 6 For the LORD gives wisdom; from his mouth come knowledge and understanding;
+SCRIPTURE: Proverbs 22:6 (NRSVUE)

+6For the Lord wisdom; from his mouth

+come knowledge and understanding.

 If you are my age or older, you probably compare the way children today are reprimanded, "Time out" versus how we were reprimanded as children with the wooden spoon or belt.
 When you look at how so many children have grown into nasty adults, the change wasn't for the better!
 We learned to respect our parents and elders.
 My dad taught us to love God, family & country!